roytang/blog/content/post/2020/03/covid19/index.md

 The increased lockdown is harsh, but might be necessary for containment at this point, given the earlier mistakes.

+### Tuesday, March the 17th

+I caught part of the morning DZMM program with Noli de Castro, he's complaining about how unclear the details of the enhanced lockdown is.
+He speaks to a field reporter on Commonwealth who says there are still a few jeeps running but MMDA personnel are flagging them down telling them they can't run their routes.
+Those with full passenger loads are told to complete one last pass then that's it.
+There are a lot of commuters on the road trying to get a rare ride.
+The reporter interviews a security guard for a hospital who says he's been waiting to get a ride for 1.5 hours.

+De Castro calls up the mayor of Paranaque (Edwin Olivares, also chair of the Metro Manila Mayors group), who tells him the implementation details are mostly dependent on the LGU.
+As for those who still need to work (like the security guard above) and don't have cars, they have no choice but to walk. (*Sakripisyo daw*)

 To be continued...